REMEXLabs/GPII-Statistical-Matchmaker/README.md

     git clone https://github.com/REMEXLabs/GPII-Statistical-Matchmaker.git

-Then run the following command:
+Then change to the newly created directory (`cd GPII-Statistical-Matchmaker`) and run the following command:

     npm install